phenocare/fibers/content/_index.md

 On the consent form, you can choose to participate in more than one vegetable or fruit.

 ### 3. What is a low fibre meal, and do I have to prepare them?
-The low fibre meal plan consists of toasts with butter for breakfast, a roast chicken sandwich for lunch, and roast chicken and potatoes for dinner.
-If you are vegetarian, we will substitute meat with egg and chesse.
-All the food will be provided to you, and you will not need to prepare it.
+We are currently in the process of finalising the meal plan with a chef.
+An example of a low fibre meal plan includes breakfast toasts with butter, a roast chicken sandwich for lunch, and roast chicken and potatoes for dinner.
+For those who are vegetarian, we will substitute meat with egg and cheese.
+All the food will be provided to you, and there is no need for you to prepare them.

 ### 4. What does it involve?
 You will need to attend two clinic visits.